-When the monkey uses the grating, he pays attention to this region of visual space because he has to process the grating orientation.
+In the original publication the two behavioral conditions are referred to as featural and spatial attention conditions respectively.
+This choice of terminology introduced by the review process, proved unfortunate.
+Indeed, when the monkey uses the grating, he pays attention to this region of visual space because he has to process the grating orientation.
 Thus, both spatial and featural attention are likely to be engaged in this condition.
 In the other condition, only the position of the target matters and thus, only spatial attention (directed to other parts of the display, away from the grating) comes into play.

-In the discussion of the experimental findings, we will compare suppression of metabolic activity with decreased activity in the fMRI.
-We will also introduce a simple dynamic network, showing that the known connections between geniculate relay cells, cortical layers 4 and 6 and reticular neurons can generate the suppressive ring when a stimulus is attended, exactly as observed in our experiments.
+In the discussion of the experimental findings, we will introduce a simple dynamic network, showing that the known connections between geniculate relay cells, cortical layers 4 and 6 and reticular neurons can generate the suppressive ring when a stimulus is attended, exactly as observed in our experiments.